lilianhabib/pe-projects/journal.md

 ## Lesson 215: Rendering Data

 ### Standup
 * What is one thing you learned yesterday?
+Yesterday I updated my constructor to include this.print, this.findById, this.add, this.remove, this.complete, this.update.
+Ran into issues but managed figure it out.
+I also went over the video about local storage and spent some time practicing.

 * Is there anything you are excited to learn?
+Today I added some functions to store my data and will be meeting with Derek and going over today’s video.

 ## Lesson Notes
 *